amolakratankalra/Mathematical-Systems-Theory/README.md

 # Mathematical-Systems-Theory
-Mostly Electrical Networks and some other notes on different topics in theoretical electrical engineering!
+Most notes on topics in theoretical engineering!
+I need to type them up in latex at somepoint!
+For now the notes only contain electrical network theory stuff